 The demand for stories continues to grow and it’s not enough to have budget to commission professional productions, organisations also need well-trained staff and solid infrastructure to be able to manage their own story gathering.
 We will help you get there.

-We develop training programmes and easy-to-use toolkits that help you, your field staff, service teams and partners develop a nose for a story, an eye for a good shot and an ear for sound quality.
-We combine classroom teaching with practical exercises and mentoring to ensure your teams can approach their story gathering with confidence.
+We have a range of training programmes and easy-to-use toolkits that help you, your frontline staff and volunteers, and programme partners develop a nose for a story, an eye for a good shot and an ear for sound quality.
+We combine teaching with practical exercises and mentoring to ensure your teams can approach their story gathering with confidence.
 We run practical skills courses in photography, smartphone filmmaking, editing and advanced interview techniques.

 We will tailor-make your course to meet your needs and the experience levels of your delegates.
 You can combine components of the following four courses into one and two day courses.